Hunting for Maxwell's Demon in the Wild

 The thought experiment of Maxwell's demon, first proposed in 1867~\cite{Maxwell1867}, drove interest in clarifying the connection between information and thermodynamics.
-The quest to exorcize Maxwell's demon led to the modern field of information thermodynamics, where it is now possible to directly quantify information processing in stochastic systems far from equilibrium~\cite{Parrondo2015_Thermodynamics}.
-In parallel, technological progress in the control of mesoscale systems has allowed for Maxwell's demon to be realized experimentally~\cite{goerlich2025experimental} in a variety of settings, including colloidal~\cite{Toyabe2010_Experimental,roldan2014universal,Paneru2018_Losless,Admon2018_Experimental,saha2021maximizing}, optical~\cite{thorn2008experimental,vidrighin2016photonic,kumar2018sorting}, electronic~\cite{Koski2014_Experimental_Realiz,Koski2015_On-chip,Chida2017_Power}, single-molecule~\cite{Ribezzi2019_Large}, mechanical~\cite{barros2024probabilistic}, granular~\cite{lagoin2022human}, and active-particle~\cite{chor2023many} systems.
+The quest to exorcize Maxwell's demon by showing overall consistency with the second law of thermodynamics led to the modern field of information thermodynamics, where it is now possible to directly quantify information processing in stochastic systems far from equilibrium~\cite{Parrondo2015_Thermodynamics}.
+In parallel, technological progress in the control of mesoscale systems has allowed for Maxwell's demon to be realized experimentally~\cite{goerlich2025experimental} in a variety of settings, including colloidal~\cite{Toyabe2010_Experimental,roldan2014universal,Paneru2018_Losless,Admon2018_Experimental,saha2021maximizing}, optical~\cite{thorn2008experimental,vidrighin2016photonic,kumar2018sorting}, electronic~\cite{Koski2014_Experimental_Realiz,Koski2015_On-chip,Chida2017_Power}, single-molecule~\cite{Ribezzi2019_Large,amano2022insights}, mechanical~\cite{barros2024probabilistic}, granular~\cite{lagoin2022human}, and active-particle~\cite{chor2023many} systems.
 These ``information engines" extract energy from the surrounding environment and can attain performance comparable to evolved molecular motors within biological organisms~\cite{du2024performance}.